Western France

 Day 12 Bordeaux

-It’s due west today to the wine-soaked village of St. Emilion where we’ll have lunch and spend our afternoon touring this pretty town and sampling the local product.
-It’s a short hop down the road to Bordeaux where we’ll set up for the next two nights.
+It’s due west today to the wine-soaked village of St. Emilion where we’ll spend our afternoon touring this pretty town with a local guide and sampling the local product.
+Then we’ll settle into our Bordeaux accommodations for our final stop on the tour.

 Day 13 Bordeaux